emdupre/core-git-course/_episodes/03-branching.md

 ### Why are branches useful?
 Suppose we've developed some software and now we want to try out some new ideas but we're not sure yet whether we'll keep them.
-We can then create a branch 'feature1' and keep our `master` branch clean.
-When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the `master` branch.
+We can then create a branch 'feature1' and keep our `main` branch clean.
+When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the `main` branch.
-This keeps all the work-in-progress separate from the `master` branch, which contains tested, working code.
+This keeps all the work-in-progress separate from the `main` branch, which contains tested, working code.

-When we merge our feature branch with master git creates a new commit which contains merged files from master and feature1.
+When we merge our feature branch with main git creates a new commit which contains merged files from main and feature1.
 After the merge we can continue developing. **The merged branch is not deleted.** We can continue developing (and making commits) in feature1 as well.